Scientific Forecaster Discussion

 National Weather Service San Diego California

-California will bring gusty west winds in the mountains and deserts
+layer...and bringing gusty west winds across the mountains and

 Discussion...for extreme southwestern California including Orange...